They say…

 Laura Smith inaugural brewer at Little Creatures Regents Canal.

 By December 2023 brewing had been suspended again, and in March 2024 management of the site was transferred to a new company, Perfect Hive.
-It remains to be seen whether production will be revived.
+Brewing equipment and dispense tanks remain in place, with no current plans to revive production.

 More London brewers